A NEW HOME CHRONICLE Contact me at theyoungfamily (at) earthlink (dot) net |

 I always think the hardest part of a move is when you have the bulk of the large things placed and unpacked and then you have to deal with the little things.
 I was doing "little things" duty today in the upstairs bedrooms, mainly rearranging the guest room.
 I have hitched up the old DVD player and VCR to the little television in there, and reconnected the rabbit ears.
 (Yes, how quaint, we have a television in the house that ::gasp:: has an antenna!
 I was a champion antenna-wire attacher in my youth. <g>) The long "table" we had made of the long shelves of "Phil's etagere" was polished up and taken downstairs so the photo albums can take up residence there again until I succumb to the scrapbooking urge (I have all the gear).
 The cameras now have a permanent place; they were just shoved on a shelf in the den before because there was nowhere to store them.
 And, oh, heavens, I did dispose of all those old 5 1/4 floppies.
 Windows 3.1 disks!
 My original copy of WordPerfect!
 There's a nice bag of trash to go out tomorrow.

-I forgot to mention that yesterday we went to a small lawn ornament place on Atlanta Road; the lady operates out of her yard, which is scattered with metal and concrete lawn ornaments and benches, fountains, some plants and a beautiful screen house (it's actually an oval gazebo, but is screened in and has a solid screen door and you can wire it for electricity—too cool).
+I forgot to mention that yesterday we went to a small lawn ornament place on Atlanta Road; the lady operates out of her yard, which is scattered with metal and concrete lawn ornaments and benches, fountains, some plants and a beautiful screen house (it's actually an oval gazebo, but is screened in and has a solid screen door and you can wire it for electricitytoo cool).
 James is looking for a "moat monster," one of those pseudo Loch Ness Monster things where you have three pieces: the head, the bowed arch of the body, and the tail.
 We'd seen a small one in a magazine once, but she only had a larger one.
 Will need to look some more.

 There is a space right in front of the brickwork of the porch that is open and I would like a St. Francis statue there.
 She had a couple, but I'm still looking.
 JoAnn has a painted one I would like to see again and Lowe's has a resin one.
+I did buy one figureit was only $4.00.
+It was a baby bunny about the size of a softball, grooming one of its hind feet.
+I put it out front under a bush, to join the resin fox and resin "sitting up" rabbit already there.
+19 March 2006

 Those Little Things

-We did some little things today that make life easier: mounted a paper towel holder in the hall bath for easier cleaning, put a hook up for the bath brush in the master bath, placed a hook on the kitchen cart to hold an Ove-Glove, installed three wire shelves in the laundry room to hold cleaning supplies, and mounted the curtain rod in the library—there be curtains down there now.
+We did some little things today that make life easier: mounted a paper towel holder in the hall bath for easier cleaning, put a hook up for the bath brush in the master bath, placed a hook on the kitchen cart to hold an Ove-Glove, installed three wire shelves in the laundry room to hold cleaning supplies, and mounted the curtain rod in the librarythere be curtains down there now.
 James also put a smaller Nyled rack over the stove and mounted a spice rack and a utensil holder on it and I put up the curtains in the guest room and emptied a couple of more boxes and put a few more storage containers in places they are needed.
 There's a hand towel in the downstairs bath now (no more wasting paper towels), as well as a night light.

 18 March 2006